unremarkablegames/unremarkablegames.github.io/games/voidstone/voidstone_gdd.md

 To absorb a fragment is to invite a war within one's very soul.
 The body falls into the Sleep of Trials, a coma so deep that breath itself becomes uncertain.
 In this state, the fragment and the mortal essence contest for dominion.
 Most who attempt the joining die within three days, their bodies consuming themselves from within.
 Others emerge broken in mind, screaming prophecies in tongues that predate speech, their sanity shattered by visions of the void.
 These mad ones must be given the mercy of steel, lest they become vessels for horrors worse than death.

 Yet some—precious few—emerge triumphant.
 These are the Awakened, and they bear within themselves the fire of creation itself.
 Their bodies know strength beyond mortal limits.
 Their minds can shape reality through will alone, channeling the fragment's power as what lesser folk call magic.
-Most wonderous of all: they can continue to grow, absorbing more fragments, ascending ever closer to the divine.
+Most wondrous of all: they can continue to grow, absorbing more fragments, ascending ever closer to the divine.

 The young prove most adaptable to the Awakening, their souls still malleable, not yet hardened by the weight of years.
 Among adults, perhaps one in twenty survives the process intact.
 Among those who have seen fewer than twenty winters, the odds improve to one in five.
 Still terrible, yet against Nyxara's hordes, even terrible odds seemed a blessing.